an outlet of encouragement, explanation, and exhortation

 • There are several city parks where you can find a shady, secluded picnic table at which to sit.
 Here are a few that have worked: Stearns Park, El Dorado Park, Heartwell Park

 • Deane Dana Friendship Park in San Pedro has become one of my favorite places for the walking portion of retreat.
 There is only one large set of picnic tables at the edge of the park at which to sit after walking.
-Shade is practically non-existent; so this is a park I use in the winter only.
+Shade is practically non-existent; so this is a park I use mostly in the winter.
 It is possible to walk from the southwest corner of the park all the way down to the ocean through Shoreline Park and then to the trails along the Trump National Golf Club and Dog Beach in Palos Verdes, which is another good winter retreat spot.
 There is also parking for this public area at the golf club.

 You can download a copy of this post as a document here.